desmos-labs/primer/phase-5/README.md

 # Phase 5
 :::tip Phase 5 starting soon
-The current Morpheus status is planned to be exported at height `XXXXX`, which we estimate to be around XX June 2020 XX:XX UTC.
+Phase 5 is planned to start on 08 June 2020 11:00 UTC.

-However, to allow all validators to have a change or earning all the tokens by completing the [node updating challenge](update-node.md), we will start counting the precommits from the first block generated after XX June 2020 00:00 UTC.
+However, to allow all validators to have a change or earning all the tokens by completing the [node updating challenge](update-node.md), we will start counting the precommits from the first block generated after 09 June 2020 00:00 UTC.
 :::

 Thanks to the latest Morpheus testnet (`morpheus-5000`), we've implemented the possibility for users of doing two new things: